-This guide is intended primarily for system administrators, both those who are new to T-Server and those who are familiar with it.
+This document is primarily intended for system administrators, both those who are new to T-Server and those who are familiar with it.

-- If you are new to T-Server, read the Framework 8.0 Deployment Guide and the Release Note, and then read all of the sections of this document that apply to your software and its accompanying components.
-Refer back to the Framework 8.0 Deployment Guide as needed. - If you are an experienced T-Server user-someone with computer expertise, who is used to installing, configuring, testing, or maintaining Genesys software-you may find it more time efficient to go to the Index to see what is new or different in T-Server release 8.0.
-If you take that approach, please also read Release Notes and refer to other related resources, such as the Genesys 7 Events and Models Reference Manual and Voice Platform SDK 8.0 .NET (or Java) API Reference for complete information on T-Server events, call models, and requests.
+- If you are new to T-Server, read the Framework 8.0 Deployment Guide and the Release Note mentioned earlier, and then read all of the sections of this document that apply to your software and its accompanying components.
+Refer back to the Framework 8.0 Deployment Guide as needed. - If you are an experienced T-Server user-someone with computer expertise, who is used to installing, configuring, testing, or maintaining Genesys software-you may find it more time efficient to go to the Index to see what is new of different in T-Server release 8.0.
+If you take that approach, please also read Release Notes and refer to other related resources, such as the Genesys 7 Events and Models Reference Manual.